AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 done;
 ```

-I then used [nvr](https://github.com/mhinz/neovim-remote) to send a color
+Then, I used [nvr](https://github.com/mhinz/neovim-remote) to send a color
 toggle command to running vim sessions.
 The reason I used it is that the
 [+clientserver](https://neovim.io/doc/user/remote.html#clientserver) of neovim
 goes through the X-server (like [vim